cciccia/angular-broken-todo-app/README.md

 </button>
 ```

-- Wouldn't you know it; your boss want's another feature!
+- Wouldn't you know it; your boss wants another feature!
 Your boss would like to be able to see some
 statistics of the following when clicking the statistics menu item link:

   - Total number of todos (excluding deleted)